WEBSITE AND MEMBERSHIP

 Unless otherwise stated, memberships automatically renew under this agreement unless you cancel before the end of your term.
 To cancel your membership, contact the payment processor you signed up through.
 Your payment method will automatically be charged at the rate in effect at the time you originally signed up.

 1.2 This agreement applies to all users of the Website, whether you are a “visitor” or a “registered user.”
 By clicking on the “I Agree” button on the warning page, checking the appropriate box during signup, purchasing a membership, or accessing any part of the Website, you agree to this agreement.
-If you do not want to agree to this agreement, you must leave the Website.
+If you do not want to agree to this agreement, you must.
 If you breach any part of this agreement, the Company may revoke your license to access the Website, block your access, and cancel your account.

 1.3 The Company may change this agreement on one or more occasions by updating this page.
 The top of this page will tell you when the Company last updated this agreement.
 Changes will take effect on the “last updated” date stated on the top of this page.
 Changes will not operate retroactively.
 The Company will try to notify you when it changes this agreement if it can do so in a reasonable manner.
 But you should frequently check this page to make sure that you are operating under the most current version of this agreement.
 The Company will consider your continued use of the Website after it posts the changes as your acceptance of the changes even if you do not read them.
 If you do not agree to the changes, your sole remedy is to stop accessing the Website.